 The name’s a bit of a mouthful!
-The original title “Chocolate chestnut cake” just didn’t do it justice for me, since I could definitely taste almond more than chestnut.
+The original title “Chocolate chestnut cake” didn’t do it justice for me as I felt it tasted more of almonds than chestnut flour.

-I came upon this recipe on Instagram earlier in the year on the fab Rebel-kitchen/-recipe page.
-Not one of hers, but a cake she was raving about and which she kindly shared.
-I’d love to know whose cake it originally was…
+I came upon this recipe on Instagram earlier in the year on the fab Rebel-kitchen-recipe page.
+Not one of her recipes, apparently, but a cake she was raving about online and kindly shared on her page.

 120g chestnut flour

 500ml coconut milk (or any other plant milk)

 80g sugar (coconut sugar if you have it)

 One 120g packet of dark chocolate, melted

 Grease a medium-size round cake tin with coconut oil.
 Beat all the cake ingredients to a smooth batter.

 Bake in a 160 degree oven (350 fahrenheit) for about 30-40 minutes, or until just cooked in the middle – my toothpick came out a bit sticky.

 To make the topping, place the broken up chocolate in a bain-marie together with the maple syrup and naturli vegan butter so they all melt together.
 If you can’t get the latter, whisk in some water instead to avoid it becoming claggy.
 Keep whisking over the bain marie, adding a little more warm water if the chocolate starts to set, then smooth over the cake and top with berries or any seasonal fruit.